SCAI-BIO/tau-kg-extension-nlp/README.md

 # A Natural Language Processing System for the Efficient Updating of Highly Curated Pathophysiology Mechanism Knowledge Graphs
-This repository provides the code for our research regarding the extension of the Tau subgraph within the pharmacome using NLP.
+This repository provides the code for our research regarding the extension of the Tau subgraph within the pharmacome using NLP (doi: https://doi.org/10.1016/j.ailsci.2023.100078 )

 ## Relevant data
 The different dataset and KG used in this study are located in data directory.
 These files include: